 - Great collaboration features

-IDrive is an excellent choice for those who need a high-end cloud storage solution.
+IDrive is an excellent choice for those who need a high-end cloud storage service.

 It does offer personal subscription options, but the majority of its services are targeted at business and professional users.